-Eligibility for graduation requires satisfactory completion of all course work with a Texas State GPA of 2.0 or higher and a RC major GPA of 2.25 or higher.
+Eligibility for graduation requires satisfactory completion of all course work with a Texas State GPA of 2.0 or higher and an RC Major GPA of 2.25 or higher.
 Students must apply for graduation online during the final semester of course work.